Cambridge in Guernsey County, Ohio — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Military Order of the Purple Heart marker series.

 Location.
 40° 1.492′ N, 81° 35.393′ W. Marker is in Cambridge, Ohio, in Guernsey County.
 Marker is on Wheeling Avenue (U.S. 40), on the right when traveling west.
+Memorial is on the south grounds of the courthouse.
 Touch for map.
-Memorial is on the south grounds of the courthouse.
 Marker is in this post office area: Cambridge OH 43725, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Guernsey County Desert Storm Memorial ( here, next to this marker); Congressional Medal of Honor Recipients ( here, next to this marker); Guernsey County Veterans Memorial ( here, next to this marker); Guernsey Civil War Memorial Robert T. Secrest ( within shouting distance of this marker); Guernsey County Vietnam Memorial ( within shouting distance of this marker); George R. Tingle ( about 300 feet away, measured in a direct line); The First Methodist Church ( about 500 feet away).
+Guernsey County Desert Storm Memorial (here, next to this marker); Congressional Medal of Honor Recipients (here, next to this marker); Guernsey County Veterans Memorial Guernsey Civil War Memorial (a few steps from this marker); Robert T. Secrest (within shouting distance of this marker); Guernsey County Vietnam Memorial (within shouting distance of this marker); George R. Tingle (about 300 feet away, measured in a direct line); The First Methodist Church (about 500 feet away).
 Touch for a list and map of all markers in Cambridge.

 Also see . . .
 History of the Purple Heart.
 (Submitted on March 22, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.)